shakfu/chuck-max/README.md

 Note that `chuck-max` has a sibling in the [pd-chuck](https://github.com/shakfu/pd-chuck) project.

-*For the impatient*: download the `chuck-max` package with pre-compiled externals and chugins from the the project's [Releases](https://github.com/shakfu/chuck-max/releases) section.
+*For the impatient*: download the `chuck-max` package with pre-compiled externals and chugins from the the project's [Releases](https://github.com/shakfu/chuck-max/releases) section and check out the [cheatsheat](https://github.com/shakfu/chuck-max/blob/main/media/chuck-max-cheatsheat.pdf).

 ## Overview